Instagram Tips & Strategies

 3. Make a Bold and Controversial Statement

-Taking a stance - even a small one - drives comments and debate.
-When people comment, they spend more time on your video, which boosts your watch time.
-Make a strong claim that people in your niche will have an opinion on.
+Taking a stance - even a small one - encourages comments and debate.
+When people comment, they spend more time on your video, boosting your watch time.
+Make a strong claim that will provoke opinions in your niche.

 • “Doing cardio to lose fat is a waste of your time.”